MoniMurray/bookworms-et-al/README.md

 |                |                   |               |          |         | stripe_pid               |                         |               |
 |                |                   |               |          |         |                          |                         |

-- Plan the cardinality of the entities, asking what is the minimum or maximum number of attributes each entity can have with another entity, and establish any relationships between the entities clearly.
+- I planned the cardinality of the entities, asking what the minimum or maximum number of attributes each entity can have with another entity, and establishing any relationships between the entities clearly.

 ### Purpose of the Application